-San Gimignano is situated on one of the most fertile hills of the Val d'Elsa in Tuscany, where it developed between the ancient Roman roads of Via Romea and the famous Via Francigena’ (so called because it led to France).
+San Gimignano is a medieval village on one of the most fertile hills of the Val d'Elsa in Tuscany, where it developed between the ancient Roman roads of Via Romea and the famous Via Francigena route (so called because it led to France).

 Exploring San Gimignano - the city of towers

 Italy This Way comment: we had anticipated that San Gimignano could not possibly live up to the hype: but it does, and more.
 It is a remarkable and very authentic medieval town which also has lovely views across Tuscany, and a visit is unmissable for you and for the other millions of people who come here every year as part of a 'tour of Tuscany'.

 The best known and most photographed view of San Gimignano is the one that you see even before you reach the town, looking towards the village and with its towers spread along the ridge of the hills.
 This is also one of the most impressive views in Tuscany, perhaps Italy, so be sure to enjoy the view before rushing in to explore!

 Parking can be a challenge here as with other popular Italian villages but there are several large car parks just outside the city walls so this should not be impossible even if it involves driving around a bit first!